What is the course about?

 When I've finished, what course can I do next?

-Dutch beginners: module 2.
+Dutch beginners: module 2 In January.
 Please enrol as early as possible to avoid disappointment.